Subject Information FAQ

 My child has additional needs, who do I speak to about their pathway?

-• for supported students our Adaptive Education leader
+• for supported students our Inclusive Education leader

 • for wellbeing needs our Wellbeing Leader